Owner’s Representative

 Oversee general contractor performance.

-Track schedule, budget, and quality on behalf of the municipality.
+Track project schedule, budget, and quality on behalf of the municipality.

 Review pay applications, change orders, and manage risk.